mosip/documentation/docs/UI-Specification-for-Registration-Client.md

 -------|------------
-none | The ID attribute will be stored in all the packets. pvt | It is for private information which will be used for authentication & will be stored in private packet. kyc | It is information that that can be disclosed to partner and used in auth.
-This data will be stored in private packet. evidence | This data is treated as proof and can be later removed by the adopter.
+none | The ID attribute will be stored in all the packets. pvt | It is for private information which will be used for authentication & will be stored in private packet. evidence | This data is treated as proof and can be later removed by the adopter.
 This data will be stored in evidence packet. optional | This data is also treated as proof data for the registration and can be removed later by the adopter based on policy.
 This data will be stored in optional packet.